udayakumar-s/ej2-angular-docs/ej2-angular/data/querying.md

 # Querying in Angular Data component

-In this section, you will see in detail about how to build query using [`Query`](https://ej2.syncfusion.com/documentation/api/data/query/) class and consume the data source.
+In this section, you will see in detail about how to build query using [`Query`](https://ej2.syncfusion.com/documentation/api/data/query/) class and consume the datasource.

 ## Specifying resource name using `from`